 Registration/Reduced Rate Scholarships

-Applications for the reduced rate scholarship will also be available starting August 1, 2017.
-This year applications must be submitted on or before August 10, 2017 to be approved for the month of August.
+Applications for the reduced rate scholarship will be available at the same time registration materials are available.
+This year applications must be submitted on or before August 21, 2017 to be approved for August/September.
 If spaces remain available after this date we will continue to accept applications.
-However, after August 10 applications will not be considered for approval until September 1.
-Subsequent application periods will end on the 20th of each month for the upcoming month (i.e. applications received by September 20 will be approved for the beginning of October, October 20 for the beginning of November, etc.).
+Subsequent application periods will end on the 20th of each month for the upcoming month ( applications received after August 21 will be approved for the beginning of October, before October 20 for the beginning of November, etc.).
 Since spaces for these scholarships are limited and fill up at the beginning of the year please consider applying as soon as possible.
 We only have 15 half-rate scholarships for the entire county.
 Once all spaces are filled we will compile a waiting list.
 All applications will be considered based on eligibility first, and secondly first come, first served status.
 No application will be considered for approval until ALL required documentation is submitted.
 Before school begins you must submit paperwork to the Central Office.
-Once school begins you may submit paperwork to the Central Office at 175 Pioneer Trail, Boone, 28607 to Pam Shirley or scan and email to email@example.com or to the Program Coordinator at your school.
+Once school begins you may submit paperwork to the Central Office at 175 Pioneer Trail, Boone, 28607 to Pam Shirley or scan and email to firstname.lastname@example.org or to the Program Coordinator at your school.

 The mission of the Watauga County Schools Extended Learning Centers is to promote the academic mission of Watauga County Schools while providing the working parents of our community a sanctuary of safety as well as intellectual, social, emotional, and physical well-being for their children.
 It is the staff’s intent to inspire each child to his or her highest potential while providing a fun and positive atmosphere.

 Extended Learning Center Program Summary